Print this page E-mail

 More About SEED

-What is SEED training?
+What is SEED?

-SEED leaders from various disciplines, grade levels, and diverse ethnic, cultural, and class backgrounds staff the week-long summer training, along with National SEED Project Co-Directors Emmy Howe, a former elementary school teacher and a founder of the Welcoming Schools Initiative; Emily Style, an English teacher who has taught in urban and suburban New Jersey public and private schools and has done adjunct teaching for Cornell and NYU; and Dr. Brenda Flyswithhawks, Instructor in Psychology at Santa Rosa Junior College in California.
+SEED leaders from various disciplines, grade levels, and diverse ethnic, cultural, and class backgrounds staff the week-long summer workshop, along with National SEED Project Co-Directors Emmy Howe, a former elementary school teacher and a founder of the Welcoming Schools Initiative; Emily Style, an English teacher who has taught in urban and suburban New Jersey public and private schools and has done adjunct teaching for Cornell and NYU; and Dr. Brenda Flyswithhawks, Instructor in Psychology at Santa Rosa Junior College in California.
 Also joining them is Dr. Peggy McIntosh, founder, past co-director, and now senior associate for the W. K. Kellogg Foundation SEED Expansion, 2011-14.
 Howe and McIntosh are based at the Wellesley Centers for Women.

 What do SEED leaders do?

-Teachers trained as SEED leaders return to their schools and hold year-long, monthly seminars with 10-20 colleagues to work together to make school climate and curricula more gender-fair and multiculturally equitable.
+Teachers prepared as SEED leaders return to their schools and hold year-long, monthly seminars with 10-20 colleagues to work together to make school climate and curricula more gender-fair and multiculturally equitable.
 The SEED Project provides ongoing technical assistance and resources.

 Educators connected to the SEED network testify that as a result of their SEED seminar experience, they listen to all voices, including their own, with widened attention.
 SEED participants are able to embrace with more confidence and competence the challenges and joys of the many kinds of diversity found in their own lives and in the lives of others, especially their students and colleagues.